tommy-pea/tommy-pea.me/about.md

 ---

+I am an excellent data analyst, visualiser, communicator, and problem solver.
+I can code, and solve complex problems, in Python, R, MATLAB, and Microsoft Suite software products.

-I am a Consultant - Transport Net Zero at WSP UK in London.
+I work as a Transport Net Zero Consultant at WSP UK in London.
+I've worked at WSP for three years between Wellington, Auckland, Leeds, and London in the transport sector.

 I studied at the University of Auckland.
 I have a Bachelor of Engineering (Honours) with First Class Honours specialising in Engineering Science and a Bachelor of Music majoring in Classical Performance.